 Here are the main qualitative risk analysis outputs:

 - A prioritized list of risks.
 Your Risk Register should clearly communicate which risks should be dealt with.

 - List of risks grouped by categories.
 By grouping risks, you get an opportunity to identify major root causes of problems.
 Therefore, you may find a universal solution for them.
 Alternatively, address the cause in the first place.

-- List of risk for additional analysis and investigation.
-In some cases, you will not have all required expertise at hand.
+- List of risks for additional analysis and investigation.
+In some cases, you will not have all the required expertise at hand.
 So, you will not be able to assess the risk correctly.
 Therefore, you will need additional consultation on the risks.

 - List of urgent risks.
-Some serious risks may require an immediate action.
-Otherwise, they may cause severe impact on the project that has not even started yet.
+Some serious risks may require immediate action.
+Otherwise, they may cause a severe impact on the project that has not even started yet.

 As you can see the qualitative risk analysis is simple.